PabloMK7/libcwav/README.md

 ### IMA ADPCM
 Lossy compression format, useful if the available memory is limited.
 Can only be played with **CSND**.

+### DSP ADPCM
+Lossy compression format, similar to **IMA ADPCM**.
+Can only be played with **DSP**.

 ## Supported System Services
-Currently, the following system services used to play the audio are supported.
+The following system services used to play the audio are supported.

+### DSP
+This system service is used by normal applications.
+It is recommended to use this system service, as it properly supports suspending applications and sleep mode.

 ### CSND
 This system service is used by *applets* to play audio.
 It has the advantage of playing audio on top of running/suspended applications, whitout causing any interferences.
 Use this system service if you want to play audio in *applets* or *3GX game plugins*.
 Make sure to use *`cwavDoAptHook()`* or *`cwavNotifyAptEvent()`* to handle apt events (app suspend, sleep or exit)!

-# Planned Features
-## Planned CWAV Audio Encodings
-The following audio encodings are planned (with looping).

-### DSP ADPCM
-Lossy compression format, similar to **IMA ADPCM**.
-Can only be played with **NDSP**.

-## Planned System Services
-The following system services used to play the audio are planned.

-### DSP
-This system service is used by normal applications, implemented as **NDSP** in libctru.
-It is recommended to use this system service, as it properly supports application suspension and closing.

 # Installation and Usage
 1. Make sure you have [devkitpro](https://devkitpro.org/wiki/Getting_Started) installed and working.